radwan503/dictionary-app/README.md

    git clone https://github.com/radwan503/dictionary-app.git
    ```

+2. Open terminal in your machine.
+3. Copy & Paste steps one line in terminal.
-2. Open in your vs editor
+4. Open Project in your vs code editor
-3. Open terminal
+5. Open terminal
-4. Install dependencies:
+6. Install dependencies:
    - npm install
-5. Now that you have the project set up, you can start the development server
+7. Now that you have the project set up, you can start the development server
    - npm run dev

 This will run the app in development mode.
 Open http://localhost to view it in the browser.